GameDevCoder/portfolio/_clients/monolith-soft.md

 Havok Vehicle Physics is a part of the Havok Physics game middleware. &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; It provides programmers with a way to simulate realistic vehicle physics.

-I implemented the vehicle physics for the cars and trucks in the game.
-I started by trying out the samples in the Havok SDK (C++) and changing the various vechicle settings to see how it affected the car physics.
+I was part of a small group (3 people) and helped implement the vehicle physics for the cars and trucks in the game.

+I started by trying out the samples in the Havok SDK (C++) and changing the various vehicle settings to see how it affected the car physics.

 Then I&nbsp; implemented the vehicle physics to the car driven by the main character, and a truck used by the game's villains.